dbmdz/flusswerk/README.md

 Flusswerk supports centralized locking of objects across different threads, Flusswerk apps and even services unrelated to Flusswerk all together.
-To use this feature configure a Redis connection in `application.yml` and inject [LockManager][LockManager]:
+To use this feature, configure a Redis connection in `application.yml` and inject [LockManager][LockManager]:

 ```java